nreh/ws-epaper-api/sdl_testing/README.md

 This directory contains code for SDL testing.
-It is only built when EPAPERLIB_MODE = SDL_TESTING in CMake.
+It is only built when WSEPAPERAPI_ENABLED_SDL_TEST_MODE = TRUE in CMake.